-1 29.4 Any materials posted which are not in conformance to this provision may be 2 removed at the discretion of the City.
-The Union President shall be advised 3 of such action.
-ARTICLE 30 4 BIDDING 5 6 30.1 Bidding of days off and runs shall be by all operators in accordance with 7 seniority.
-The City will maintain an up-to-date and accurate seniority roster 8 to be posted on Department bulletin boards and shall furnish the Union a 9 copy of such roster quarterly.
-There shall be only one seniority roster for all 10 operators, regardless of the type of bus assigned.
-Operators will be 11 allowed to bid on regular runs at all general bids insofar as seniority will 12 permit.
-Operators who bid regular runs shall remain thereon until the next 13 general bid unless his/her regular bid work is discontinued.
-In such event, 14 he/she will be permitted to exercise his/her seniority.
-The City reserves the 15 right to discontinue, add, change, and/or alter runs.
-Any run altered or 16 changed between general bids will be rebid if the pay time is altered or changed by more than two (2) hours per week.
-In this event, the run shall 17 18 be rebid by the entire seniority roster.
-19 30.2 Employees who have not been released by Employee Health Services 20 (EHS) to return to work by the time the bidding process begins and who are 21 not expected to return to work by the time the bids become effective, will not 22 pick a bid.
-Such employee shall be given the option upon return to work to 23 select the extra board or any open bid not selected at the time of the current 24 bid.
-The employee shall remain on this bid until completion of the bid.
-25 30.3 General bids of all work open to the entire operators seniority roster will take 26 27 of Florida semester schedule.
+4 Bidding of days off and runs shall be by all full-time operators in accordance 5 with seniority.
+The City will maintain an up-to-date and accurate seniority 6 roster to be posted on Department bulletin boards and shall furnish the 7 Union a copy of such roster quarterly.
+There shall be only one seniority 8 roster for all full-time operators, regardless of the type of bus assigned.
+9 Full-time operators will be allowed to bid on regular runs at all general bids 10 insofar as seniority will permit.
+Full-time operators who bid regular runs 11 shall remain thereon until the next general bid unless his/her regular bid work is discontinued.
+In such event, he/she will be permitted to exercise 12 13 his/her seniority.
+The City reserves the right to discontinue, add, change, 14 and/or alter runs.
+Any run altered or changed between general bids will be 15 rebid if the pay time is altered or changed by more than two (2) hours per 16 week.
+In this event, the run shall be rebid by the entire full-time seniority 17 roster.